yukiarimo/yunatts/README.md

 For questions or support, please open an issue in the repository or contact the author at yukiarimo@gmail.com.

 # Hanasu Converter
-Hanasu Converter is a powerful voice-to-voice conversion system that allows you to transform audio from one voice to another.
-It supports training on multiple speakers and converting between their voices, as well as training on one speaker and converting to another using reference audio.
+Hanasu Converter is a high-quality voice-to-voice conversion system that transforms audio from one voice to another.
+It's designed to work with high-pitched anime voices and supports training on as little as 30 minutes of data.

 ## Features
 - **Direct Voice-to-Voice Conversion**: Convert between voices without intermediate text representation
-- **Multiple Speaker Support**: Train on multiple speakers and convert between any of them
-- **Reference-Based Conversion**: Use reference audio to define target voice characteristics
+- **Retrieval-Based Approach**: Convert any input voice to trained voice models
-- **High-Quality Audio**: Works with 48kHz stereo audio for high-quality, high-pitched voice recordings
+- **High-Quality Audio**: Works with 48kHz stereo audio for high-pitched anime voice recordings
 - **Cross-Platform Support**: Automatically detects and uses CPU, CUDA, or MPS (Apple Silicon)
-- **Comprehensive Tools**: Includes training, inference, and utility scripts for a complete workflow
+- **Minimal Training Data**: Works with as little as 30 minutes of training data

 ## Installation

-Hanasu Converter is designed to be easy to install and use.
-Follow the instructions below to set up your environment.
+### Prerequisites

+- Python 3.8 or higher
+- PyTorch 1.12 or higher
+- CUDA (optional, for GPU acceleration)
+- MPS-enabled PyTorch (optional, for Apple Silicon)

+### Setup

 1. Clone the repository: